jlunger1/ai_agent_demo/README.md

 python manage.py runserver
 ```

-And to start up the next.js front-end to interact with the travel agent, navigate to frontend/app and run the following:
+And to start up the next.js front-end to interact with the agent, navigate to frontend/app and run the following:
 ```
 npm run dev
 ```